Risk Factors Dashboard

 PRC regulation of loans to and direct investment in PRC entities by offshore holding companies and governmental control of currency conversion may delay or prevent us from using the proceeds of our offerings to make loans or additional capital contributions to our PRC subsidiaries, which could materially and adversely affect our liquidity and our ability to fund and expand our business.

 We are an offshore holding company conducting our operations in China through our PRC Subsidiaries.
 We may in the future make loans or provide guarantee to our PRC Subsidiaries subject to the approval or registration from governmental authorities and limitation of amount, or we may make additional capital contributions to our wholly foreign-owned subsidiary in China.
 Any loans to our wholly foreign-owned subsidiaries in China, which are treated as foreign-invested enterprise under PRC law, are subject to foreign exchange loan registrations.
 In addition, a foreign-invested enterprise, or FIE, shall use its capital pursuant to the principle of authenticity and self-use within its business scope.
-The capital of an FIE shall not be used for the following purposes: (i) directly or indirectly used for payment beyond the business scope of the enterprises or the payment prohibited by relevant laws and regulations; (ii) directly or indirectly used for investment in securities or investments other than banks’ principal-secured products unless otherwise provided by relevant laws and regulations; (iii) the granting of loans to non-affiliated enterprises, except where it is expressly permitted in the business license; and (iv) paying the expenses related to the purchase of real estate that is not for self-use (except for the foreign-invested real estate enterprises).
+Under the Notice of the State Administration of Foreign Exchange on Matters Concerning the Deepening of Reform in the Administration of Foreign Exchange for Cross-border Investment and Financing, which amended by SAFE and became effective on September 12, 2025, The use of foreign exchange income under capital, foreign debt, and the RMB funds obtained from their settlement by non-financial enterprises shall follow the principles of authenticity and self-use.
+Such funds shall not be used (i) directly or indirectly for expenditures prohibited by national laws and regulations; (ii) unless otherwise expressly provided, such funds shall not be used directly or indirectly for securities investment or other investment and wealth management (except for wealth management products and structured deposits with a risk rating not higher than level two); (iii)such funds shall not be used to grant loans to non-affiliated enterprises (except where the business scope expressly permits).

 In light of the various requirements imposed by PRC regulations on loans to and direct investment in PRC entities by offshore holding companies, we cannot assure you that we will be able to complete the necessary government registrations or obtain the necessary government approvals on a timely basis, if at all, with respect to future loans by us to our PRC Subsidiaries or with respect to future capital contributions by us to our PRC Subsidiaries.
 If we fail to complete such registrations or obtain such approvals, our ability to use the proceeds from our offerings and to capitalize or otherwise fund our PRC operations may be negatively affected, which could materially and adversely affect our liquidity and our ability to fund and expand our business.